GrumpyCockatiel/raytools/README.md

 You can add Bootstrap icons to any column and attache them to any client side handler.
 You can even have multiple icons in one column.

 Clicking a row set the table's currentSelection property to an object with the zero based row index as well as the keyfield ID of the object bound to that row.
-There's no external row click event handler yet.
+Set the table property rowClickHander to your own external event handler which also gets a jQuery event as the sole parameter.

 Enjoy